Awadhi language: Entertainment

 The 1961 film Gunga Jumna features Awadhi being spoken by the characters in a neutralised form.
 Gabbar Singh's speech in the 1975 film Sholay was a mix of Khariboli and Awadhi, inspired by Dilip Kumar's dacoit character Gunga from Gunga Jumna.
 In the 2001 film Lagaan, a neutralised form of Awadhi language was used to make it understandable to audiences.
 The 2009 film Dev.D features an Awadhi song, "Paayaliya", composed by Amit Trivedi.
 In the television series Yudh, Amitabh Bachchan spoke parts of his dialogue in Awadhi, which received critical acclaim from the Hindustan Times.
 Awadhi is also spoken by the residents of Ayodhya and other minor characters in Ramanand Sagar's 1987 television series Ramayan.
 The lyrics of the song "Rang Barse Bhige Chunar Wali", from the movie Silsila starring Amitabh Bachchan and Rekha, are in Awadhi dialect.
 Hrithik Roshan's character Vedha Betal in the 2022 Hindi feature film Vikram Vedha also featured him speaking in the Awadhi dialect.

 The Awadhi folk song "Mere Angne Mein Tumhara Kya Kaam Hai" has become popular in Bollywood with a neutralised version of it being in the 1981 film Laawaris starring Amitabh Bachchan, as well as being in the 1970 film Bombay Talkie and the 1975 film Maze Le Lo, it was also released as a single by Neha Kakkar in 2020.
 Another Awadhi folk song that became popular through Bollywood was "Holi Khele Raghuveera", which was neutralised and sung by Amitabh Bachchan and put into the 2003 film Baghban starring Amitabh Bachchan and Hema Malini.

 The 1982 movie Nadiya Ke Paar was in Awadhi (the 1994 remake by the same director, Hum Aapke Hain Koun..!, was in Hindi.)

 Folk

 The genres of folklore sung in Awadh include Sariya, Byaah, Suhag, Gaari, Nakta, Banraa (Banna-Banni), Alha, Sawan, Jhula, Hori and Barahmasa.

 Sample phrases

+Universal Declaration of Human Rights

+The following text is Article 1 of the Universal Declaration of Human Rights, written in Awadhi: